mikeysklar/cinco-cinco/README.md

 ## Hardware Highlights

 - **I2C STEMMA QT connector** for plug-and-play support for different controllers
+- **Two PCB system**: one controller board and one keypad connected via STEMMA QT cable
+- **Hardware-based key detection**: MCP23008 GPIO expander running at 400 kHz for fast, accurate chord detection
 - **BLE-compatible microcontrollers**: Tested with nRF52840
-- **All components on a single PCB** – no diodes, no hand wiring, just plug and go
-- **Two PCB system** - one controller board and one keypad
-- **HW based key detection** - mcp23008, fast (400 kHz) for accurate chord detection
-- **1200mAh Battery** - hold keypad in place and reduces charge frequency
+- **1200mAh battery** integrated into the case to hold keypad in place and reduce charging frequency

+### Case Design

+The case is built as a three-layer sandwich.
+The base has cutouts to keep components low profile and includes heat-set inserts to secure the mid and top layers.
+The PCBs have matching holes for alignment and locking, ensuring a secure fit.

+Flat, countersunk screws keep the top flush.
+The “Human Machine” inlay was added late to break up the large pink area and has become a distinctive feature.

+### Mechanical Switch Choice

+I chose Kailh PG1350 CHOC switches for their availability and easy installation.
+Their low-profile design lets all components fit on the PCB’s bottom side, simplifying SMT assembly.
+I’ve tried pink, red, and robin egg blue switches—the blue ones feel best to type on, despite needing more force, and they look nice too.

+### Chording Software

+The firmware works hard to register chords accurately despite early challenges with false triggers and duplicates.
+It waits for the first key release before registering a chord, allowing for sloppy or staggered key presses without mistakes.
+It doesn’t wait for all keys to be released — once a key lifts, the chord buffer clears, letting you move on quickly.

 ---